LGBT Rights in Europe

 More Conservative Countries

-Among the countries that have the most conservative laws regarding homosexuals are Poland, Lithuania, Bulgaria, and Latvia.
+Among the countries that have the most conservative laws regarding homosexuals are usually Eastern European countries, such as Poland, Lithuania, Bulgaria, and Latvia.

 According to the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), homosexuality is criminalized in more than 70 countries.

 There you have it.
 We’ve tried to give you some basic information about LGBTQ rights in Europe.
 It’s worth noting that most of these countries are also among the safest countries.

 Please note that no country is immune to LGBTI issues, however, EU countries have shown to be more tolerant of the LGBTI population in general.
 Europe is a place where people may live more freely, regardless of sexual orientation, without fear of physical hostility in public settings.

 Have you ever lived in any of those EU countries we’ve listed above?
 Are they really gay-friendly?
 Let us know…Please also feel free to share your insights on our growing forum.